learnable-content/Laravel-5/README.md

 }
 ```

-We tell Laravel to find one blog post with by passing it an id.
+We tell Laravel to find one blog post by passing it an id.
 Remember in routing when we were able to pass a parameter to the url path?
 When we did Route::resource this route got created with a parameter passed as id in the url.
 Then we return the view and pass the data that pulled.
 Again we can create the view for this by adding the following `resources/views/posts/show.blade.php`.
 In this file you can do `dd($post)`.
 Notice in each method the difference between singular and plural.
 We can check this by going to `http://blog.app/posts/1`.
 The `1` being passed is passed to the show method as `id=1` for our app.

 ## create()